 Weight

 On average, a Singapura cat weighs 4 to 8 pounds.
-This kitty is capable of squeezing into spaces that are too small for the average feline, and uses this opportunity to stir up some (very cute) trouble.
+Compare that to the average domestic cat breed, which usually weighs between 6 and 12 pounds—it certainly highlights the petitie size of the Singapura.
+This cat is capable of squeezing into spaces that are too small for the average feline, and uses this opportunity to stir up some (very cute) trouble.

 Length

 Due to their tiny frames, the Singapura rarely gets longer than 12 inches, with a minimum usually being 9 inches.
+For perspective, the average domestic cat can reach 20 inches in length.
 Females tend to be slightly smaller than males in both weight and length; regardless, it’s obvious that they are petite cats.

 Coat

 The Singapura’s coat is very short in length with a fine, silky texture.
 Their fur lies close to their bodies and isn’t fluffy.
-The Singapura always displays the agouti (ticked) tabby pattern and sepia or brown coloration.
+The Singapura always displays the agouti (ticked) tabby pattern and sepia agouti or dark brown coat colors.
 Some may have different shades of color with ivory or yellow undertones.

 Life expectancy

-With proper nutrition, enough exercise and stimulation, unconditional love, and regular veterinarian check-ups, Singapura cats can have long, happy lives.
+With proper nutrition, enough exercise and stimulation, unconditional love, and regular veterinarian check-ups, Singapura cats can have a long and happy lifespan.
 On average, the Singapura will live 11 to 15 years—though they’ll seem like kittens for the entirety of their lives!

 History of the Singapura